Challenge / Goal

 The project was part of a wider EU project, SynchroniCity, designed to accelerate the adoption of new technologies in cities, while dealing with privacy concerns and producing more sustainable solutions.

-Throughout the summer of 2019, 800 volunteers across Dublin, Antwerp, and Barcelona took part this innovative smart cycling projects, collectively crowdsourcing valuable data about their day-to-day experiences as cyclists.
-In Dublin, 200 cyclists received a See.Sense ACE bicycle light containing a sensor that collected information about occurrence of near miss incidents, road surface quality, and the most frequently used cycling routes.
-Aggregated and anonymised data was subsequently shared with the Council, supporting planners and engineers to make data-driven decisions when upgrading and expanding city cycle infrastructure.
+Throughout the summer of 2019, 800 volunteers across Dublin, Antwerp, and Barcelona took part in these innovative smart cycling projects, collectively crowdsourcing valuable data about their day-to-day experiences as cyclists.
+In Dublin, 200 cyclists received a See.Sense ACE bicycle light containing a sensor that collected information about the occurrence of near miss incidents, road surface quality, and the most frequently used cycling routes.
+Aggregated and anonymised data was subsequently shared with the council, supporting planners and engineers to make data-driven decisions when upgrading and expanding city cycle infrastructure.